On Supports for graphs of bounded genus: Introduction

-As stated earlier, the existence of supports and related notions have been used in the analysis of algorithms under a local-search framework for packing and covering problems on geometric hypergraphs.
-Chan and Har-Peled~\cite{ChanH12} gave a PTAS for the Independent Set problem for an arrangement of pseudodisks in the plane.
-Mustafa and Ray~\cite{mustafa2010improved} gave a PTAS for the Hitting Set problem for a set of points and pseudodisks in the plane (both results apply more generally to \emph{k-admissible regions} \footnote{A set of connected bounded regions $\mathcal{R}$ in the plane, each of whose boundary is a simple Jordan curve is $k$-admissible (for even $k$) if for any $R,R'\in\mathcal{R}$, $R\setminus R'$ and $R'\setminus R$ are connected, their boundaries are in general position, and intersect each other at most $k$ times.
-If $k=2$, the regions are called pseudodisks.}\cite{whitesides1990k} ).
-The results of~\cite{ChanH12,mustafa2010improved} were extended by Basu-Roy et al.,~\cite{BasuRoy2018} who used the same framework to design a PTAS for the Set Cover, and Dominating Set problem for the intersection graph of pseudodisks.
-Raman and Ray~\cite{RR18} showed the existence of a planar support for intersection hypergraphs of non-piercing regions (see Section~\ref{sec:applications} for the definition), and their result gave a unified analysis for all packing and covering problems described above.
-The local-search framework has also found applications in variants of the art gallery/terrain guarding problem \cite{krohn2014guarding, DBLP:conf/wads/BandyapadhyayR17}, where the geometric objects are defined implicitly as the visibility region of a guard, and the regions to be guarded are continuous regions.
+As stated earlier, the existence of supports and related notions have been used in the analysis of algorithms under a local-search framework for packing and covering problems on geometric hypergraphs.~\cite{ChanH12} gave a PTAS for the Independent Set problem for an arrangement of pseudodisks in the plane.~\cite{mustafa2010improved} gave a PTAS for the Hitting Set problem for a set of points and pseudodisks in the plane (both results apply more generally to \emph{k-admissible regions} \footnote{A set of connected bounded regions $\mathcal{R}$ in the plane, each of whose boundary is a simple Jordan curve is $k$-admissible (for even $k$) if for any $R,R'\in\mathcal{R}$, $R\setminus R'$ and $R'\setminus R$ are connected, their boundaries are in general position, and intersect each other at most $k$ times.
+If $k=2$, the regions are called pseudodisks.} \cite{whitesides1990k}).
+The results of~\cite{ChanH12,mustafa2010improved} were extended by~\cite{BasuRoy2018} who used the same framework to design a PTAS for the Set Cover and Dominating Set problems for the intersection graph of pseudodisks.~\cite{RR18} showed the existence of a planar support for intersection hypergraphs of non-piercing regions (see Section~\ref{sec:applications} for the definition), and their result gave a unified analysis for all packing and covering problems described above.
+The local-search framework has also found applications in variants of the art gallery/terrain guarding problem, where the geometric objects are defined implicitly as the visibility region of a guard, and the regions to be guarded are continuous regions, see for example~\cite{krohn2014guarding, DBLP:conf/wads/BandyapadhyayR17}.

-Raman and Ray~\cite{DBLP:journals/dcg/RamanR22}, showed that LP-rounding can be combined with a local-search framework to obtain $(2+\epsilon)$-approximations for the problem of Hitting Set and Set Cover with demands for hypergraphs defined on points and pseudodisks.
+~\cite{DBLP:journals/dcg/RamanR22}, showed that LP-rounding can be combined with a local-search framework to obtain $(2+\epsilon)$-approximations for the problem of Hitting Set and Set Cover with demands for hypergraphs defined on points and pseudodisks.